Efficient Reinforcement Learning with Impaired Observability: Learning to Act with Delayed and Missing State Observations: Omitted proofs in Section

 The reward is nonzero only at time $d+1$.
 The transition probabilities are defined as

 The transition probability at step $d+1$ says that $s'$ is uniform regardless of the previous state and action.
-Suppose a uniform initial distribution on $s_1$.
-We first show that if the constant delay equals $d$, then there exists a policy $\pi^{*, d}$ achieving maximal value.
+Assume a uniform initial distribution on $s_1$.
+We first show that if the constant delay equals $d$, then there exists a policy $\pi^{*, d}$ achieving the maximal value of reward.
 Indeed, the policy is chosen as

 It is straightforward to check that $\pi^{*, d}$ is optimal, since at step $d+1$, $s_1$ is revealed and the policy takes the optimal action $a_{s_1}$ to obtain reward $1$.

 On the other hand, if the constant delay equals $d+1$, then any policy suffers from a constant performance degradation.
 To see this, in a single trajectory, since the starting state is only revealed at time $d+2$, the policy at time $d+1$ cannot exploit the information of the initial state.
 Therefore, any policy coincides with the best action with probability $\frac{1}{2}$.
 For $K$ episodes, with probability $1 - \gamma$, the total reward of any policy $\pi \in \pilo$ is bounded by